Skip to Content

 3. Combine cornstarch and water to make a slurry.

-4. Continue to cook the sauce has a syrup consistency.
+4. Continue to cook until the sauce has a syrup consistency.

 5. Add in the fried chicken and stir until completely coated in the sauce.
-Top with sesame oil.
+Top with sesame oil, if desired.

 Nutrition Information: